Alyssa Alano

-Alyssa Alano (born Geramie Daud; 11 August 1987) is a Philippine film and TV actress.
+Alyssa Alano (born Geramie Daud; 11 August 1987) is a Filipino film and TV actress.
 She was a former member of the popular Viva Hot Babes franchise.

 Biography

-Although she grew up in Tarlac, she was born Geramie Daud in Zamboanga City on 11 August 1987, to a Philippine mother.
+Although she grew up in Tarlac, she was born Geramie Daud in Zamboanga City on 11 August 1987, to a Filipino mother.
 She claims her father is an Australian national of Spanish descent (who supposedly abandoned her and her mother).

 Notable appearances

 "Keys Me"

-During an appearance on GMA's late night variety show Walang Tulugan with the Master Showman in June 2006, Alano performed a cover of the song "Kiss Me" by Sixpence None the Richer.
-The performance would become a viral video in the country after a user uploaded a mondegreened version of the performance to YouTube, with karaoke subtitles of her accented lyrics, which among other things, rendered the title of the song as "Keys Me."
+During an appearance on GMA Network's late-night show Master Showman Presents in June 2006, Alano performed a cover of the song "Kiss Me" by Sixpence None the Richer.
+The performance became an Internet meme after a YouTube user, "calimanok", uploaded a mondegreened version of the performance with subtitles, with karaoke subtitles of her accented lyrics, which among other things, rendered the title of the song as "Keys Me."

-Alano did not know about the video until it was shown to her during an interview on 24 Oras "Chika Minute" segment.
+Alano did not know that her YouTube video had become an Internet meme until it was shown to her during an interview on 24 Oras' "Chika Minute" segment.
 After discovering the video, she reacted positively, and credited the video for her growing popularity.